NWChemEx/Chemist/docs/source/developer/design/vector_spaces.rst

 AOs and spin functions.
 AFAIU, ASOs are the starting point for most theory formulations assuming atom-centered basis functions.
 The actual ``ASOSpace`` class is envisioned to be more of an actionable typedef than anything else.
+(Yu: I have a question about this definition of ``ASOSpace``.
+As stated above, the basis of a ``ASOSpace`` should be the products of spatial and spin functions, and a general vector in a ``ASOSpace`` would be a linear combination such spatial-spin function products.
+However, in common cases, orbitals with different spins do not mix up except in spin-orbit coupling calculations.
+Suppose we have |N| AOs in a ``AOSpace``, and the ``SpinSpace`` has a dimension of 2 (spin up and down).
+In the end we will have a ``ASOSpace`` with a dimension of :math:`N\times 2`.
+In most of the cases we only use half of the space for spin-pure orbitals.
+Is there a better definition for ``ASOSpace`` to efficiently address the common cases in quantum chemistry?)

 Spinor Space
 ------------